tanbt/reactnative-collection/todo-app/README.md

 https://www.valentinog.com/blog/hooks/
 https://medium.com/@unionproject88/react-native-todo-app-with-redux-1a612266151b
 https://dev.to/shivabhusal/step-to-step-guide-to-build-a-todo-app-with-react-and-redux-11pd
-* Add a second tab
+* Add a second tab (screen), reuse Header with dynamic content
 * The second tab is to display all data (from device storage) of the app
 * Send data to firebase storage or google cloud
 * Authentication ?